In this article:

 For example, an account may match the "Health score for tier 1 accounts" configuration and also the "Health score for NA accounts" configuration as shown above.
 In this case, Natero will use "Health score for tier 1 accounts" as the health score configuration for the account because it is the higher priority.

 You can change the health score configuration rankings at any time.
 Click "Save configuration" to save your changes.

 Example health score configuration

-The following example health score is built upon 5 areas:
+The following health score is based on 5 sections:

-1. Time spent by an account trending on a 15-day to 15-day comparison.
+1. Time spent in your product, trending on a 15-day to 15-day comparison.

-Comparing the total time spent by an account over the last 15 days vs. the previous 15 days.
-If it's increased by 5% or more it'll get 100 score.
-If it's decreased by 40% or more it'll get 0 score.
+Compares the total time spent by an account over the last 15 days vs. the previous 15 days.
+If it increases by 5% or more it'll get 100 score.
+If it decreases by 40% or more it'll get 0 score.

-If an account hasn't had any interaction recorded in Natero for more than or equal to 60 days, it'll get 0 score.
-If an account has any interaction recorded less than or equal to 30 days, it'll get 100 score.
+If an account doesn't have an interaction recorded in Natero for more than or equal to 60 days, it will receive a 0 score.
+If an account has an interaction recorded less than or equal to 30 days, it'll receive a 100 score.

 If an account has an open invoice that's more than or equal to 90 days old, it'll get 0 score.
 If an account has an open invoice that's less than or equal to 45 days old, it'll get 100 score.

 4. Number of current open support tickets.